 The electronic version of the index was created by reading the microfilm copy of the index in the Virginiana Room of the Rappahannock Regional Library.
 The index is searchable for names of both grantors (persons conveying property) and grantees (persons receiving property).

 The Center for Historic Preservation gratefully acknowledges the assistance of Dara Zitzmann, Robyn Osl, and Gary Stanton in copying the microfilm into a spreadsheet format.
-They were assisted at times by Megan McDonald and other students in the Department of Historic Preservation at Mary Washington College.
-Judy Brushwood and David Ayersman of the Center for Instructional Technology helped make the adjustments so that the database could be accessed from a web page.
-Finally, this document would not be available if it was not for the generous contributions of the staff at the Central Rappahannock Regional Library who are some of the hardest working people on the planet.
+They were assisted at times by Megan McDonald and other students in the Department of Historic Preservation at Mary Washington College as well as the generous assistance of the staff at the Central Rappahannock Regional Library.
+Judy Brushwood and David Ayersman helped make a searchable web-based resource.
+Barry McGhee made the conversion to the Microsoft Access.
+Hall Cheshire and David Dean of the University of Mary Washington IT department provided the technical and logistical assistance to bring this to the new server.
 Of course no index would exist without the foresight and hard work of the original compilers.
 Judge Embrey acknowledges his colleagues in his written introduction to the original volumes, but to the nameless volunteers and paid assistants who toiled in the past to make these lists possible, we your children, give thanks.

-To go to the Embrey index mash this button and select Embrey.fp5.
+To go to the Embrey index mash this button:

 In 1634 the Colony of Virginia was divided into eight Shires, which are to be governed as the Shires in England.
 The names of the Shires were JAMES CITY, HENRICO, CHARLES CITY, ELIZABETH CITY, WARWICK RIVER, WARROSQUYOAKE, CHARLES RIVER, and ACCOWMACK.
 (1 Hen 224)